divesh987/Devops/README.md

 - Vagrant ssh

 ### Virtual Box
-Install [Vitural Box](https://www.virtualbox.org/wiki/Downloads) onto your machine, as it supports your enviroment.
+Install [Virtual Box](https://www.virtualbox.org/wiki/Downloads) onto your machine, as it supports your enviroment.

 ### Install Vagrant
 You will need to install [Vagrant](https://www.vagrantup.com/downloads.html) to get started.
 Click on Vagrant and check your operating System installation.
 Once downloaded and installed, pull this repository and move to the next part of the set up.